cornerjob/webpack-phraseapp-builder/README.md

 * `localesId`: The locales id from your PhraseApp project.
 * `accessToken`: The accessToken to authorize the PhraseApp API.
+* `outputPath`: The path where you want to download the translations.
 * `projectId`: The project id from PhraseApp from where you want to extract your translations
 * `format`: The format to download the translations